zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

 Create CG Profile: [ContainerGroupProfile-Sample.json](#container-group-profile-sample) Create Zonal NGroups with CGProfile: [NGroups-Zonal-Sample.json](#ngroups-with-zones-sample)

 NGroups aren't visible on the portal as of today, but you can check CGs being created on the portal under the resourceGroup.
-Customer can also check NGroups resourceId under CG JSON view in orchestrationProfile property:
+Customers can also check NGroups resourceId under CG JSON view in orchestrationProfile property:

 :::image type="content" source="../media/container-instances-ngroups/cg-arm-json-structure.png" alt-text="A screenshot of an NGroups CG JSON on Azure portal.":::

-## How-To-Guide
+## How-To Guide
 #### How to do Rolling Update?

 We can use the Rolling Update feature to automatically update all CGs to a newer version without downtime of the NGroups.